 Per vehicle mile traveled, motorcyclists are 27 times more likely to die and five times more likely to be injured in a crash than are passenger car occupants.
 The danger is clear, but what type of collisions are motorcyclists most often involved in?
 Here are a few common motorcycle accidents:

 Along with these collision types and scenarios, two factors are over represented in motorcycle accidents: Speeding and Alcohol use.
 Whether on the part of the vehicle driver or the motorcyclist, a Phoenix motorcycle accident lawyer knows that avoiding the dangerous behaviors of using excessive speed and drinking and driving can make the roads safer for everyone.

 The most common injuries sustained by motorcyclists are to their feet and legs, accounting for more than 30 percent of all non-fatal injuries.
 Just behind, however, are injuries to the head and neck area – at 22 percent.
-These can include severe head and face trauma, brain injuries, spinal cord injuries and soft tissue injuries.
-The chest, back and shoulder areas are the third most common are of injury, followed by the arms and hands, then the hips and pelvis.
+These injuries can include:

 If you are a motorcycle rider in Arizona who is over the age of 18, then you do not have to wear a helmet while riding.
 Proponents of this legislation deem it as freedom of choice, but the data spells out just how unsafe it is to be riding without a helmet.